 Who better than John Espirian to give the presentation on being a LinkedIn leader?
-Packed with advice and tips the time flew by so it is good that there are chances to revisit his session.
+Packed with advice and tips, the time flew by, so it is good that there are chances to revisit his session.

-Easy English and what editorial professionals can learn from people with low literacy was spoken about by Cathy Basterfield and career development for freelancers was presented by Suzanne Collier.
+Easy English and what editorial professionals can learn from people with low literacy was spoken about by Cathy Basterfield, and career development for freelancers was presented by Suzanne Collier.

 A big thank you to Janet MacMillan from Canada who graciously introduced the session I ran from Hampshire, on Styles in Word.
-Thank you also to the lovely folk who attended the session live and asked follow-up questions, both at the time and later over LinkedIn.
+Thank you also, to the lovely folk who attended the session live and asked follow-up questions, both at the time and later over LinkedIn.

 There were themed networking sessions on different forms of editing, educational publishing, marketing and time management which involved small-group discussions in breakout sessions.
 These were good places to meet new faces and share experiences.

 Many of us had our first visit to the Wonderoom networking space where, having prized ourselves out of zoom, floating avatars could be dragged into circles, or just bumped into each other in a sort of virtual corridor.
 Once in the same space we could talk and, although some found there were some bandwidth issues and glitches, it largely worked smoothly enough to feel there was connection and further opportunity for conversation.
-It was there I met, among others a proofreader originally from the UK and newly setting up their business in Melbourne, and friend of old from Devon and a fiction editor living in Spain.
+It was there I met, among others, a proofreader originally from the UK and newly setting up their business in Melbourne, a friend of old from Devon and a fiction editor living in Spain.

-Delegates and speakers got together from seemingly all over the globe without the unimaginable carbon footprint that the same conference, conducted offline would have left.
-I’d usually expect a conference post to be accompanied by a photograph of a conference centre filled with delegates but as there wasn’t one, and I did not ask anyone whether I could take their images, I can only show myself at conference – the one at the top of this post is me puzzling over the quiz questions, perhaps we weren’t taking it seriously enough to win but it was fun taking part.
+Delegates and speakers got together from seemingly all over the globe without the unimaginable carbon footprint that the same conference, conducted offline, would have left.
+I’d usually expect a conference post to be accompanied by a photograph of a conference centre filled with delegates but as there wasn’t one, and I did not ask anyone whether I could take their images, I can only show myself at conference – the one at the top of this post is me puzzling over the quiz questions, perhaps we weren’t taking it seriously enough to win, but it was fun taking part.

 The organiser’s choice and use of the technology platforms was certainly effective for putting out learning materials and delivering sessions to a very large group.
 There was the added bonus of staggering some of the delivery beyond the conference with materials including not just digital handouts but hours of recordings to watch back.

 As a mainly introverted soul, used to working alone, I did wonder whether the networking side of an online conference could work at all, but it did.
-I even found that, as I was sitting in my normal work place (true for most delegates I suspect) this was conducive to relaxed interactions where I really felt at home, wait – I really was at home.
+I even found that, as I was sitting in my normal workplace (true for most delegates I suspect) this was conducive to relaxed interactions where I really felt at home, wait – I really was at home.

-I am left feeling that the CIEP community is great to be involved with and their team create excellent conferences.
+I am left feeling that the CIEP community is great to be involved with, and their team create excellent conferences.